 This family-owned company's products are the best-kept secret of professional door, trim, and cabinet painters.
 Fine Paints of Europe's products are not found in many brick-and-mortar stores, so online ordering is your best bet.
 This Vermont-based paint maker leads the way with its innovative products.

 White alkyd cabinet paints tend to yellow over time.
 The rigorous conditions found in kitchens and bathrooms do even more to promote yellowing.
 So, if a tough white cabinet paint is your desire, Fine Paints of Europe produces the cabinet-ready Eurolux Acrylic.
 The company feels so secure about Eurolux Acrylic's colorfastness that it guarantees it will be non-yellowing under all circumstances.
 As befits a super-premium paint, Eurolux Acrylic is very expensive and costs on the order of the Farrow & Ball Full Gloss.

 Fine Paints of Europe is serious about painted cabinets, and it addresses the perennial problem of wood grain telegraphing through paint layers with a product called Brushing Putty.
 This is a high-build sanding primer that is brushed over the wood and is sanded down to conceal the grain patterns.

 Valspar Cabinet Enamel Semi-Gloss Latex Interior Paint

-Valspar's Cabinet Enamel is a cabinet-specific latex paint that behaves much like oil-based paint.
+Valspar's Cabinet Enamel is a cabinet-specific latex paint that behaves much like an oil-based paint.
 A hybrid, Valspar Cabinet Enamel is a latex interior paint that is oil-enriched.

 Oil is the magic ingredient in paints that has long produced streak-free surfaces.
 Majority oil-based paints have largely been discontinued since 2005 due to their non-green high volatile organic content (VOC).
 You can still buy majority oil-based paints but only in limited, one-quart quantities.
 Unlike oil-based paints, Valspar Cabinet Enamel does not require petroleum products such as turpentine for clean-up.
 Warm water and soap are all you need.

 One advantage of choosing Valspar is its ready availability since you can find it at your nearest Lowe's Home Improvement store.
 Cost is comparable to the Benjamin Moore Advance paints.